Frances Dove

-Dame Jane Frances Dove, DBE, JP (27 June 1847 – 21 June 1942) was an English women's campaigner, who founded Wycombe Abbey and other girls' schools.
+Dame Jane Frances Dove, DBE, JP (27 June 1847 – 21 June 1942) was an English women's campaigner, who founded the girls' schools, Wycombe Abbey and Godstowe.

 Early life and education

-Born in Bordeaux, France the eldest of ten children of Revd.
-John Thomas Dove vicar of Cowbit, Lincolnshire, Dove attended Girton College, Cambridge but as the University refused to award women degrees she instead received hers ad eundem from Dublin; one of the many so called "steamboat ladies" to do so.
+Born in Bordeaux, France, the eldest of ten children of Revd.
+John Thomas Dove, vicar of Cowbit, Lincolnshire, Dove attended Girton College, Cambridge.
+The University of Cambridge did not then award women degrees; she received her MA degree ad eundem from Trinity College Dublin in 1905 as one of the 'steamboat ladies'.

 Career

-She later became Assistant Mistress at Cheltenham Ladies' College in 1877.
-From there she went on to become headmistress of St Leonards School, St Andrews, Scotland in 1882.
-She later founded Wycombe Abbey in 1896, and was its first headmistress.
-In 1900 she also founded the Godstowe School.
+She later became assistant mistress at Cheltenham Ladies' College in 1877.
+From there she went on to become headmistress of St Leonards School at St Andrews, Scotland, in 1882.
+She founded Wycombe Abbey in 1896, and was its first headmistress.
+In 1900 she also founded Godstowe Preparatory School.
 On retirement from Wycombe Abbey in 1910, she endowed a scholarship at the school.